 Changes Comments The word 'Authorized' has been changed to 'Authorised' To give the document throughout the document.
-28 times the Australian spelling The word 'motor cycle' has been changed to 'motorcycle' To give the document The train of the first poor changes to motorcycle the Australian spelling 'Bold' was taken off the definitions Only headings to be Bold Was lakell on the definitions 'bold' Inserted definition: 'unattended', in relation to a vehicle, means The definition was that the driver has left the vehicle so that the driver is more removed from clause than 3 metres from the closest point of the vehicle.
-5.1 In definitions: Australian Standard 1742.11-1999 was changed to Updated to the Latest 1742.11-2016 Australian Standard Clause 1.4 Capitals removed from Particular Definitions To keep in line with other headings Clause 1.4 the year 1974 was added to the Road traffic Act and To give the Act the Italics correct name Clause 4.4 Deleted title 'When angle parking applies' and To make more sense. inserted 'Angle Parking' Clause 4.4(1) Deleted the words 'This Clause' does not apply and To make more sense changed to 'Angle parking does not apply Clause 4.4(1) Deleted the letter (a) for subclause (a) Clause 4.4.(1)(b) Deleted sub clause (b) 'a person parking either For clarity a motor cycle without a trailer or a bicycle' Clause 4.5(j) Deleted the word 'Pillar Box' and replaced with the Updated word usage word 'public letter box' Dia and into Definitions Clause 5.1 removed the definition: 'unattended', in relation to a Placed into Definitions vehicle, means that the driver has left the vehicle so that the driver is more than 3 metres from the closest point of the vehicle.'
-Clause 5.1(3) removed a subheading 'No stopping on a For clarity carriageway with yellow edge lines and placed as sub clause (3) TOI CIAIILY Clause 7.9 removed the brackets from (other than a bicycle) Schedule 2 Inserted the words (Clause 9.1) To identify offences Scriedule 2 inserted the words (Clause 9.1) and penalties clause Schedule 2 number 80 (7.15) Inserted the words 'Unauthorised For clarity vehicle' TOI Clainty Schedule 2 number 80 (7.15)Increased the modified penalty from Better reflects the \$120 to \$200 severity of the breach 1
+28 times the Australian spelling The word 'motor cycle' has been changed to 'motorcycle' To give the document the Australian spelling 'Bold' was taken off the definitions Only headings to be 'bold' Inserted definition: 'unattended', in relation to a vehicle, means Removed from clause that the driver has left the vehicle so that the driver is more 5.1 than 3 metres from the closest point of the vehicle.
+In definitions : Australian Standard 1742.11-1999 was changed to 1742.11-2016 Updated to the Latest Australian Standard Clause 1.4 Capitals removed from Particular Definitions To keep in line with other headings Clause 1.4 the year 1974 was added to the Road traffic Act and To give the Act the Italics correct name Clause 4.4 Deleted title 'When angle parking applies' and inserted 'Angle Parking' To make more sense.
+Clause 4.4(1) Deleted the words 'This Clause' does not apply and To make more sense changed to 'Angle parking does not apply Clause 4.4(1) Deleted the letter (a) for subclause (a) Clause 4.4.(1)(b) Deleted sub clause (b) 'a person parking either a motor cycle without a trailer or a bicycle' For clarity Clause 4.5(j) Deleted the word 'Pillar Box' and replaced with the word 'public letter box' Updated word usage Clause 5.1 removed the definition: 'unattended', in relation to a vehicle, means that the driver has left the vehicle so that the driver is more than 3 metres from the closest point of the vehicle.'
+Placed into Definitions Clause 5.1(3) removed a subheading 'No stopping on a For clarity carriageway with yellow edge lines and placed as sub clause (3) Clause 7.9 removed the brackets from (other than a bicycle) Schedule 2 Inserted the words (Clause 9.1) To identify offences and penalties clause

+Schedule 2 number 17 (3.8(1)(b) increase modified penalty from Better reflects the \$120 to \$200 severity of the breach Schedule 2 number 80 (7.15) Inserted the words 'Unauthorised vehicle' For clarity Schedule 2 number 80 (7.15)Increased the modified penalty from Better reflects the \$120 to \$200 severity of the breach

 Previously the 2008 local law received amendments in 2009.
 It is possible to continue making amendments to the 2008 local law rather than repealing it and is not as costly.
-The potential cost for amendment would be \$440 for Gazettal, and to repeal and make a new local law could cost in excess of \$3.000.
+The potential cost for amendment would be \$440 for Gazettal, and to repeal and make a new local law could cost in excess of \$3,000.